deysitirado36/Latin102/quiz2.md

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.

-- Lycus who was killed by Hercules tried to kill Megara and her sons Therimachus and Ophites
+- Lycus who was killed by Hercules tried to kill Megara and her sons Therimachus and Ophites.

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.